Are you a BCBA or an RBT? Join The New Golden Steps ABA Fellowship Program

 Conclusion

 Parents and caregivers of children with autism can feel a sense of relief knowing that ABA therapy is becoming a standard service offered in public schools.
+This integration of ABA into educational settings marks a significant step forward in supporting students with autism and other developmental disorders.
 Through tailored strategies and collaborative approaches, ABA therapy aids in the development of crucial skills that enhance a child's learning experience.
-This increasing recognition and implementation of ABA methods in schools serve to bolster the educational and social outcomes for students with various developmental needs.
-For those interested in specific applications of ABA, further reading on ABA therapy for tantrums and meltdowns, ABA therapy and peer interaction, ABA therapy for routine building, and ABA therapy for special needs is recommended.
+These skills range from basic communication and social interaction to more complex academic and life skills.

 References